 New processes for testing, including digitized glucose tests, genetic testing and blood pressure tests, also allow individuals to take control of their personal health profiles without the need for expensive doctor visits or insurance payouts.
 The testing market for direct to consumer buyers will experience exponential growth for just this reason, from $15 million in 2010 to $350 million by the year 2020.

 Patients are eager for information about their health profiles, and they are eager to take control of their future health.
-If you combine their efforts with an easy to use healthcare portal from their provider, they can collaborate with your data to allow for better care.
+If you combine their efforts with an easy to use healthcare portal from their provider, they can collaborate with your healthcare data to allow for better care.

 Patient Population Insights

 With more than 30 years of experience in the industry of healthcare, Comport Healthcare Solutions is your partner for modern healthcare data solutions.
-Whether you are looking to update a few aspects of your data for compatibility or you are ready for a complete overhaul, we are ready with the expertise to guide you to your best data management solution.
+Whether you are looking to update a few aspects of your data for compatibility or you are ready for a complete overhaul, we are ready with the expertise to guide you to your best medical data management solution.